chitwang/CS330-Assignments/README.md

 - **Grading:** Attained full marks - 100/100.

+**Note:** In Assignment 2 and 3, we were given the object files for various other files and we had to modify the relevant files (tracer.c in 2 and v2p.c in 3).

-**Note:** All assignments were individual, and the evaluation test cases were not disclosed beforehand during grading :)
+**PS:** All assignments were individual, and the evaluation test cases were not disclosed beforehand during grading :)